TusKANNy/papers_reproducibility/ecir2026/README.md

 # Multivector Reranking in the Era of Strong First-Stage Retrievers

-This folder contains the reproducibility materials for the paper **"Multivector Reranking in the Era of Strong First-Stage Retrievers"** presented at ECIR 2026.
+This folder contains the reproducibility materials for the paper **"Multivector Reranking in the Era of Strong First-Stage Retrievers"**, to be presented at ECIR 2026.

 ## Citation